Skip to content

 Public types

-Stately exports the most important types from the package root so plugin authors and app code can keep strong inference all the way through the store lifecycle.
+Stately exports its type contracts from the package root so that plugin authors and application code may maintain proper inference all the way through the store lifecycle — no guesswork, no unpleasant surprises.

 Store and manager types